NetherlandsForensicInstitute/puma/CONTRIBUTING.md

 In Puma 3.0.0, the `StateGraph` was introduced.
 Before that, a number of applications were already supported, using the old `AndroidAppiumActions` as an abstract base class.
 These classes are no longer maintained, and they are marked using the `@deprecated` decorator.
 If you want to add new functionality to these classes, please rewrite it to the Puma `StateGraph`, and add the functionality using the new framework.
-The classes using the new framework should be added in `puma/apps/android/state_graph`.

 ## How to write Appium actions
 Appium is a framework for testing applications, based on Selenium.
 In this project, we use Appium to execute actions on the device.